Configuring Landing Servers for Data Center Remote Access

 PMP Server ----> Landing Server 1 -----> Landing Server 2 ----> Proxy Server in Data Center

-To connect to your proxy server in data center from PMP, you need to connect to Landing Server 1 first, then to Landing Server 2 and finally the actual resource.
+To connect to your proxy server in data center from Password Manager Pro, you need to connect to Landing Server 1 first, then to Landing Server 2 and finally the actual resource.
 You should associate landing server with resources as explained below.

 All the three entities - landing server 1, landing server 2 and the proxy server are resources in Password Manager Pro.